- Computer Scientist in the Future Technologies Group at Oak Ridge National Laboratory.

 CESAR: Center for Exascale Simulation of Advanced Reactors

 Characterization and validation of various proxy apps from the co-design centers.

-- [ October 2014 - Present] Adjunct Assistant Professor, Civil, Construction and Environmental Engineering Department,
+- [ October 2014 - October 2017] Adjunct Assistant Professor, Civil, Construction and Environmental Engineering Department,

 North Carolina State University, Raleigh, NC.